emagiz/emdocs/referenceguide/web-service-outbound-gateway.md

+---
+id: web-service-outbound-gateway
+title: Web service outbound gateway
-# Web service outbound gateway
+sidebar_label: Web service outbound gateway
+---
 #### Used to request webservice calls and receive reply messages.
 A gateway that sends SOAP requests over HTTP(S) based on incoming messages, and converts the SOAP response to the result message.